Interpreter Resources

 Interpreters who pass the English proficiency test must attend a multi-day orientation program to join the Minnesota Court Interpreter Roster.
 This orientation program provides court interpreters with an introduction to the Minnesota Judicial Branch, reviews ethics and the Code of Professional Responsibility for Interpreters, describes the role of court interpreters, identifies common legal terms, and teaches interpreter skill building techniques.

-Part two of the written test provided by the National Center for State Courts is during the Orientation Program.
+Part II of the written test provided by National Center for State Courts will administered at a later date.

 Once candidates have passed both parts of the National Center for State Courts Written Exam and attended the new interpreter orientation, they may submit their application and a notarized affidavit for inclusion on the roster.